khulnasoft-lab/design.khulnasoft.com/contents/components/stepper.md

 1. **Indicator**: Shows what step you are on, and general progress information.
 1. **Step**: Contains all the content and actions for that stage.

+<todo>Finalize navigation guidelines (for example, if using the indicator to go between steps is okay) based on usability testing.</todo>

 ## Guidelines
 <!--
   The Guidelines section contains the bulk of the page content.
 Sections are in the same order for every component and there's room where variable sections can be added.